 Groundwater extraction

 Do you extract groundwater from a well or spring?
-If you extract more than 10 m³ per hour, you must report this or apply for a permit.
+If you extract more than 10 m³ per hour, you have to submit a notification or apply for a permit.
 Do you extract a maximum of 10 m³ of groundwater per hour?
 Then you only have a duty of care.
-Unless the water is used as drinking water, in which case you must also report this.
+Unless the water is used as drinking water, in which case you have to notify that too.

 Who is required to report groundwater extraction?

 • Do you extract more than 10 m³ of groundwater per hour from a well or spring?
-If so, you must report this.
+If so, you have to submit a notification.

-• You must also report this if you extract more than 5,000 m³ of groundwater per quarter.
+• You also have to submit a notification if you extract more than 5,000 m³ of groundwater per quarter.

 • And if you extract more than 10 m3 per day and use the water as drinking water or for food preparation.

-Who must apply for a groundwater extraction permit?
+Who has to apply for a groundwater extraction permit?

 • You extract more than 80 m³ of groundwater per hour.